 Cheap Curb Appeal Ideas for Your Home

 Whether you realize it or not, your home’s curb appeal is important.
 It reflects your pride of home ownership and it improves the value of every home in your neighborhood.
-And, if you are getting ready to sell your house, creating pleasing curb appeal will give you the extra boost you need to stand out among the competition.
+If you are getting ready to sell your house, creating pleasing curb appeal will give you the extra boost you need to stand out among the competition.
 No matter how you look at it, spending time and a little money on your home’s curb appeal is a good investment.

 Now let’s consider the cost of creating a visually appealing home exterior.
 You can go whole hog and spend thousands of dollars on paint, landscaping and hardscape.
 Or, you can take an objective look and concentrate on the specific areas that need immediate help.
 If you address a few minor cosmetic issues, you’ll be amazed at the difference.
 In most cases, you can make a big difference with a modest budget.